CCOSTAN/Home-AssistantConfig/README.md

 * Rainy days trigger extra light inside the house.
 * Detects when lights are turned on and adjusts them to correct brightness based on time of day.
 * Leverage Alexa, IFTTT and Elekcity outlet to control Printer On/Off via Voice.
 Turns off automatically after 20 minutes.
+* Turn on AMPs when Chromecast reports 'Playing'.
+Turn them off when we are done streaming music.
 * (IFTTT) Blink ALL lights at 9:30 to remind me to take medicine. (also Alexa Alert)
 * (IFTTT) Blink Office lights 15 minutes before ANY meeting on my calendar (using IFTTT)
 * (IFTTT) Stop watering grass via Rachio if winds are greater than 20 MPH.